 FINALLY, hug yourself, often. — Listen- there’s no shame in my hug game- yes I hug myself often.
 No fanfare needed, I AM my biggest fan and cheerleader.
 Frankly, as an female entrepreneur, I have to be.
 So don’t be afraid to give yourself a good squeeze and a pat on the back for being bold enough to take control of your life and launch your business in the first place.
-It takes a lot of gumption and grit to go there, often with no roadmap, but somehow we make it work.
+It takes a lot of gumption and grit to go there, often with no roadmap nor reward, yet somehow we make it work.

 Written by Vanessa James.
 All opinions are my own.